 A magistrate may preside at the hearing.
 If the court finds that the individual meets the criteria for involuntary admission, an order is entered by the court directing the department to place the person in the most appropriate, least restrictive facility available.
 Please note that an order authorizing involuntary admission is never considered a judgment of incapacity.
 The issue of incapacity is treated separately under the requirements of Florida Statute 744.

 The Marchman Act was established to provide involuntary treatment for substance abuse, including illegal drugs, prescription drugs or alcohol (Florida Statutes 397).

-- Gateway New Beginnings (not lockdown), Detox (lockdown)
+Gateway New Beginnings (not lockdown – juvenile facility)

 Our orders do not exceed 90 days.
-But if the staff of the facility feels that the individual needs to be there longer, they can petition the court to extend treatment.
+However, if the staff of the facility feels that the individual needs to be there longer, they can petition the court to extend treatment.

 In this case, the facility is responsible for filing an affidavit to bring the person back into court before the magistrate.

 If no time limit is specified in the order, the order shall be valid for 7 days after the date that the order is signed.

 No, we are limited to the boundaries of Duval County.